JonaszPotoniec/google-meet-slackbot/README.md

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one
-3. Enable the Google Calendar API
+3. Enable the Google Meet API
 4. Go to "Credentials" and create OAuth 2.0 Client IDs:
    - Application type: Web application
    - Authorized redirect URIs: `http://localhost:3000/auth/google/callback` (adjust for production)